 - Use velocity so things don’t hit so consistent

 - Use panning to give space and wideness

 One thing I’d like you to try is to LAYER your sounds in your next drum loop.
 Not every sound needs to be layered, but if you layer certain sounds like a clap, you can really add tons of fullness and variation to your beat!

 For example, in your VERSE, play a single CLAP, but in the CHORUS add a SNARE over top of the CLAP.. you will notice a HUGE IMPACT!

 Conclusion..
 Making a Drum Loop in FL Studio

-There’s A LOT that goes into a drum loop if you want to make a GOOD drum loop.
+There’s A LOT that goes into making a GOOD drum loop.

-It all starts with knowing the genre you want to create.. which determines what tempo your song will be.. which then gets into the producer’s own creativity of sound placement.
+It all starts with knowing the genre you want to create.. which determines what tempo your song will be.. which then gets into SOUND PLACEMENT!